farheen-shaikh0509/farheen-shaikh0509/README.md

 ## About Me

 **2020.** I graduated during COVID, when uncertainty became the new normal.
 Starting my software engineering career in that environment taught me resilience, adaptability, and that growth begins where certainty ends.
-Outside work, I volunteered in health awareness campaigns because creating impact goes beyond writing code.
-It also sparked my passion for building data-driven solutions that turn insights into action.
+With work, I volunteered in 10+ awareness campaigns and built data-driven dashboards using SQL and Python that turn forecasts and insights into action.

-**2022.** I took my first big leap by joining **DoorDash's first engineering office**.
+**2022.** I took my first big leap by joining DoorDash’s first engineering office.
 It meant leaving my hometown for the first time.
-My dad's first response? **"No."** Mine? **"I'm going."** It became one of the best decisions of my career.
-I built **distributed systems**, **cloud-native applications**, **scalable microservices**, and **event-driven platforms** on **AWS**, improving reliability and developer productivity.
-Along the way, I mentored junior engineers and interns because I believe great engineers don't just build systems—they help others grow.
+Mom said?
+“No.” Mine?
+“Yes.”
+It became one of the best decisions of my career.
+I built distributed systems processing 20,000+ services, developed cloud-native microservices and event-driven platforms on EKS, contributed to 99.9% system reliability, and mentored 10+ interns and junior engineers because I believe in learning in collaboration.

 **2024.** I wanted to become the next version of myself.
-So I packed my bags again—this time for **California** to pursue my **Master's in Computer Science**.
-Inspired by the Bay Area's culture of innovation, I deepened my expertise in **AI Systems**, **Multi-Agent Architectures**, **RAG**, **Distributed Computing**, **Cloud Infrastructure**, and **Observability**, turning curiosity into real-world engineering solutions.
+So I packed my bags again—this time for California to pursue my Master’s.
+Inspired by the Bay Area’s culture of innovation, I built multi-agent AI systems, RAG pipelines serving 5,000+ developer queries, and observability platforms that reduced incident investigation time from 30 minutes to 20 seconds, turning curiosity into engineering solutions.

-**2026.** I graduated with my Master's degree, published **two research papers**, presented at **international conferences**, and proudly represented my university.
-These experiences strengthened my passion for research, innovation, and solving challenging engineering problems through both academia and industry.
+**2026.** I graduated with a Master’s degree, published 2 papers, presented at 2 international conferences, and built AI platforms serving 10,000+ internal users.

 ### 🚀 Today

-I'm a **Software Engineer** with **4+ years of experience** building **AI-powered applications**, **distributed systems**, **cloud-native platforms**, and **intelligent developer tools** using **Python, Java, FastAPI, Spring Boot, React, AWS, Kubernetes, Docker, Kafka, OpenTelemetry, and Terraform**.

-I'm passionate about solving problems in **system reliability**, **scalability**, **latency**, **developer productivity**, and **AI infrastructure**, while continuously learning and mentoring others.
+Today.
+I’m a **Software Engineer** with 4+ years of experience building AI-powered applications, distributed systems, cloud-native platforms, and developer tools using Python, Java, FastAPI, Spring Boot, React, AWS, Kubernetes, Docker, Kafka, OpenTelemetry, and Terraform.
+I love solving problems in system reliability, scalability, latency, and developer productivity in AI infrastructure, while continuously learning and mentoring juniors.

-I'm currently seeking a **Software Engineering** opportunity where I can solve challenging problems, collaborate with exceptional teams, and continue growing in an environment that embraces ambitious goals and uncertainty.
+I’m currently seeking a Software Engineering opportunity where I can work with ambitious people in fast-paced environments and continue to push my boundaries.
+The best opportunities begin with uncertainty.

 > **My journey started with uncertainty—and I've realized that's exactly where I do my best work.**

 ### 🌱 Always learning.
 Always building.
 Always curious about what's next.